Lions tumble from division leader to sixth seed

 — Yahoo Sports (@YahooSports) January 2, 2017

-But the Lions presumably won’t have that kid with them when they head to Seattle this week for a game six days from now, a game in notoriously visitor-unfriendly CenturyLink Field.
+The Lions presumably won’t have that kid with them when they head to Seattle this week for a game six days from now, a game in notoriously visitor-unfriendly CenturyLink Field.

 One must also question the long-term future of Jim Caldwell, who staved off the hot seat earlier this season but saw his margin for error vaporize in the season’s final games.
 The unspoken dark side of fourth-quarter comebacks is that you have to be in a deficit to come back in the first place, and the Lions’ inability to close out games, or seasons, could well prove their defining trait of this year.